stanmaz/BBOalert/README.md

 ### User definable scripts

 To use this feature the knowledge of RegEx and JavaScript is required.
-Portions of the explanation text or of the shortcut text can be replaced by the result returned by a user definable script.
+Portions of the text can be replaced by the result returned by a user definable script.
 The script name is enclosed between two % characters.

+Scripts may be used in fields :
+- bidding context
+- explanation text
+- shortcut text
+- button text

 An example of data file :